 What are the causes of the sweet taste in mouth?

-Below are some common medical conditions which contribute to a sweet taste in the mouth.
+Below are some common medical conditions that contribute to a sweet taste in the mouth.

 • Diabetes-

 Various kinds of infections can contribute to a constant sweet taste in the mouth.
-Scientists said that viruses and bacteria could have a bad impact on the nerves which results in some changes in tastes.
-For example, a bacterium called Pseudomonas causes Pseudomonas infection which can cause sinusitis together with changes in taste including a sweet taste in the mouth.
+Scientists said that viruses and bacteria could have a bad impact on the nerves, which results in some changes in tastes.
+For example, a bacterium called Pseudomonas causes Pseudomonas infection, which can cause sinusitis along with changes in taste, including a sweet taste in the mouth.

 Nutritionists confirmed that inappropriate diets with dietary deficiency could lead to an uncommonly unpleasant sweet taste.
 They researched a group of men who were served improper diets for 60 days.